-To date, more than 2500 researchers working on 458 hospital and clinics and 1037 universities in 68 countries worldwide have licensed jMRUI and the number keeps growing.
-Licensees include spectroscopists, radiologists, physicists, biochemists and engineers from the most reputed research and clinical institutions in the world.
+To date, more than 2500 researchers working at 458 hospital and clinics and 1037 universities in 68 countries worldwide have licensed jMRUI and the number keeps growing.
+Among the licensees, there are spectroscopists, radiologists, physicists, biochemists and engineers from the most reputable research and clinical institutions in the world.

 As of February 2017, a search for “jMRUI magnetic resonance” in Google Scholar returns about 2810 references excluding patents and citations.